franiglesias/php-golden/README.md

 ],
 ```

-Now, you can require the package using.
-This will update to the last version.
+Now, you can require the package using the standard compose require.

 ```
-require --dev "franiglesias/golden" "dev-main"
+composer require --dev "franiglesias/golden" "dev-main"
 ```

+You can always update the library to get the last available version.

+Take into account that we will publish as a package when all basic features are completed.

 ### Basic Usage: Verify against an auto-generated snapshot